Review by Willy McCarter

 Led by long time dedicated composer & sound supervisor Hajime Wakai, whose previous work includes classics such as: Yoshi’s Story, The Legend of Zelda Wind Waker, Legend of Zelda Skyward Sword and Star Fox Zero, the sound design in this game was quite hard to review as there were many elements of sound to account for.

 Referring to an earlier point in this review, I felt the sound design had also taken a new direction alongside the overall gameplay style.
 From the small subtle changes such as footsteps on different surfaces, to magic booms and fantasy weapons, the sound design felt like the perfect match.
 The LoZ series in the past would heavily rely on sound to act as a huge guiding tool for the player.
-However, due to the new aesthetics of encouraging the player to play and learn for themselves rather than repeating the same story pattern, this gives the sound design a back seat role to allow the player to focus on other elements.
+However, due to the new aesthetics of encouraging the player to play and where to buy levitra in canada online learn for themselves rather than repeating the same story pattern, this gives the sound design a back seat role to allow the player to focus on other elements.

 Nevertheless, this doesn’t take away from the amazingly unique user experience that comes with the player satisfaction of gaining a new item or defeating an enemy in a clash of weapons.
 Some of the most enjoyable sound elements for me were the iconic Legend of Zelda sounds.
 Classic audio cues such as opening a chest or discovering something new have all been replaced with fully orchestrated and live performed instruments, making a level feel like you’re watching a live theatrical play.